-When the customer fails to pay the guaranteed amount, the bank will cover the loss on behalf of customers.
+When the customer fails to pay the guaranteed amount, the bank will cover the loss on behalf of the customer.
 Subsequently, the bank will recover the money from the client.
-Bank Guarantee protects the company from the probable losses.
+Bank Guarantee protects the company from probable losses.

 How Bank Guarantee is initiated?:

-Bank Guarantee is the agreement between 3 parties i.e the bank, the beneficiary and the applicant.
-The applicants of bank guarantee is one who seeks the bank guarantee from the bank and the beneficiary is one who takes the bank guarantee.
-Business Customer and Individual customer both may use bank guarantees to secure the sales amount.
+Bank Guarantee is the agreement between 3 parties i.e the bank, the beneficiary, and the applicant.
+The applicant of a bank guarantee is one who seeks the bank guarantee from the bank and the beneficiary is one who takes the bank guarantee.
+Business Customers and Individual customers both may use bank guarantees to secure the sales amount.
 Bank Guarantee is not difficult to obtain.
-The Account holder contacts the bank and fills out an application that identifies the guaranteed amount of and the reason for the guarantee.
-Applications mention a specific period of time for which the guarantee should be valid and any special condition for the payment and details about the beneficiary.
+The Account holder contacts the bank and fills out an application that identifies the guaranteed amount and the reason for the guarantee.
+Applications mention a specific period of time for which the guarantee should be valid and any special conditions for the payment and details about the beneficiary.
 Collateral may require some time.
-This can be in the form of a pledge agreement for assets, such as stocks, bonds or cash counts.
+This can be in the form of a pledge agreement for assets, such as stocks, bonds, or cash counts.
 However, liquid assets are not acceptable for collateral.
-Bank Guarantee are an important banking arrangement and play a vital role in promoting international and domestic trade.
+Bank guarantees are an important banking arrangement and play a vital role in promoting international and domestic trade.